-18. Given that no quantitative information available is yet available, the internal relationship between the exisiting rating scale and the NEC rating scale has been used as the main element to derive the mapping of the NEC rating scale.

-19. More specifically, as each rating category of the new credit rating scale can be associated with a range of rating categories in the old rating scale, the CQS assigned has been determined based on the most frequently CQS assigned to the related rating categories of the existing scale.
+- 10.Banque de France has completed a questionnaire to assess the qualitative factors underpinning the mapping. - 11.As per Article 13 of the Implementing Regulation, the internal mapping of a rating category established by the ECAI is used as a relevant indication of the level of risk of the rating category to be mapped. - 12.
+Given that no ratings were yet assigned to the newly implemented ANACOT rating scale, the internal relationship between BdF's previous rating scale and the ANACOT rating scale has been used as the main element to derive the mapping of the ANACOT rating scale. - 13.
+More specifically, as each rating category of the new credit rating scale can be associated with a range of rating categories in the old rating scale, the CQS assigned has been determined based on the most frequently CQS assigned to the related rating categories of the existing scale.
 In case of draw, the most conservative CQS has been considered.

-Figure 4: Preliminary mapping of NEC rating scale based on the internal relationship
+Figure 2: Preliminary mapping of ANACOT rating scale based on the internal relationship

-Credit assessment Corresponding rating category existing scale CQS range of corresponding rating category
+Credit assessment ANACOT rating scale Corresponding rating category previous scale CQS range of corresponding rating category

 1+ 3++ CQS 1

 1 3+ CQS 2

 1- 3 CQS 2

 2+ 4+ CQS 3

 2 4+ CQS 3

 2- 4+ CQS 3

 3+ 4 CQS 4

 3 4 CQS 4

 3- 4 CQS 4

 4+ 4 CQS 4

 4 5+ CQS 4

 4- 5+ CQS 4

 5+ 5+ CQS 4

 5 5 CQS 5

 5- 5 CQS 5

 6+ 5 CQS 5

 6 6 CQS 5

 6- 6 CQS 5

 7 7 CQS 6

 8 8/9 CQS 6

-Р Р CQS 6
+P Р CQS 6

-- 20. Further, the mapping has been challenged using additional qualitative information.
+- 14. Further, the mapping has been challenged using additional qualitative information.
 Article 12 of the Implementing Regulation specifies that ECAIs should provide an estimate of the long-run default rate associated with all items assigned the same rating category.
 To overcome the lack of data, BdF has performed the following analysis to provide the estimation: - a.
 Step 1: estimation of the impact of the qualitative analysis on the quantitative statistical rating based on observed historical data on period 2007 2016.
 Such calculations have been carried out with the methodology in force during that period.
 This estimation measures the ability of analysts to discriminate less risky / riskier companies for a given statistical rating. - b.
 Step 2: calculation of the default rate associated with the statistical rating under the new methodology.
 Then integration of the qualitative effect measured in step 1, to the default rate associated with the statistical part of the new methodology.

-Figure 5: Estimated long-run default rate, by credit rating category
+Figure 3: Estimated long-run default rate, by credit rating category

 Credit assessment Estimated long-run default rate

 1+ 0.0%

 1 0.0%

 1- 0.0%

 2+ 0.1%

 2 0.1%

 2- 0.2%

 3+ 0.3%

 3 0.4%

 3- 0.5%

 4+ 1.1%

 4 2.2%

 4- 3.3%

 5+ 3.3%

 5 7.3%

 5- 7.0%

 6+ 8.0%

-6 10.5%

-6- 30.6%

-7 31.3%

-8 47.5%